michaeltiller/TAOR-Group-Project/README.md

+# Deliverable for Mid Project Report

+- All data loading and preprocessing functions and pipelines have been completed
+- Model for Vet School is implemented in main.py; however is infeasible.
+- Currently working on simplifying the code and formulation to solve the infeasibility issue.

 # Vet School Timetabling Pipeline

 Data analysis pipeline for the Royal (Dick) School of Veterinary Studies (University of Edinburgh).
 Part of the TiAOR (Timetabling and Operations Research) course.